The following is a list of business resources available to people interested in starting a business in Santa Fe or growing an existing business.

 Starting a Business in Santa Fe: Private and Government organizations needed for obtaining licenses, tax information or general information pertaining to city, county and state requirements for new businesses.

 Funding Sources: Please note that the list of funding sources does not include banks, which should also be considered when obtaining funds for your business.

 Other Links: Includes miscellaneous organizations that can provide help to entrepreneurs regarding various aspects of starting or growing a business.

 Toolkit: Helpful articles, links and podcasts by business experts pertaining to starting or growing a business.
 Check back often, as this list is continually being updated and expanded.

 Northern New Mexico Connect.
 Provides coaching, market research, lab expertise and strategic partnerships.

 Santa Fe Economic Development.
 Continuously improves the quality of life in the City and smoothes the path to success for both individuals and organizations, assisting businesses in locating, expanding, and relocating in Santa Fe.

 Santa Fe Small Business Development Center.
 Offers free management and new business consulting and counseling.

 SCORE.
 Free face-to-face business counseling, advice, mentoring and training for small businesses just starting or for existing in Santa Fe.

 Technology Ventures Corporation.
-Supports entrepreneurs in preparing their business to raise money from equity investors.
+(TVC) Supports entrepreneurs in preparing their business to raise money from equity investors.